Joseph Haydn: Evolution of Haydn's style

 In the 1790s, stimulated by his England journeys, Haydn developed what Rosen calls his "popular style", a method of composition that, with unprecedented success, created music having great popular appeal but retaining a learned and rigorous musical structure.
 (Note: Rosen discusses the popular style in ch.
 VI.1 of Rosen (1997).)
 An important element of the popular style was the frequent use of folk or folk-like material (see Haydn and folk music).
 Haydn took care to deploy this material in appropriate locations, such as the endings of sonata expositions or the opening themes of finales.
 In such locations, the folk material serves as an element of stability, helping to anchor the larger structure.
 Haydn's popular style can be heard in virtually all of his later work, including the twelve "London" symphonies, the late quartets and piano trios, and the two late oratorios.

 The return to Vienna in 1795 marked the last turning point in Haydn's career.
 Although his musical style evolved little, his intentions as a composer changed.
 While he had been a servant, and later a busy entrepreneur, Haydn wrote his works quickly and in profusion, with frequent deadlines.
 As a rich man, Haydn now felt that he had the privilege of taking his time and writing for posterity.
-This is reflected in the subject matter of The Creation (1798) and The Seasons (1801), which address such weighty topics as the meaning of life and the purpose of humankind and represent an attempt to render the sublime in music.
+This is reflected in the subject matter of The Creation (1798) and The Seasons (1801), which address the meaning of life and the purpose of humankind and represent an attempt to render the sublime in music.
 Haydn's new intentions also meant that he was willing to spend much time on a single work: both oratorios took him over a year to complete.
 Haydn once remarked that he had worked on The Creation so long because he wanted it to last.

-The change in Haydn's approach was important in the history of classical music, as other composers were soon following his lead.
-Notably, Beethoven adopted the practice of taking his time and aiming high.
-(Note: For discussion, see Antony Hopkins (1981) The Nine Symphonies of Beethoven, Heinemann, London, pp. 7–8.)
+The change in Haydn's approach was important in the history of classical music, as other composers soon followed his lead.
+When Beethoven left Bonn for Vienna in 1792, his patron, Count Ferdinand Ernst Gabriel von Waldstein, wrote "You will receive the spirit of Mozart from the hands of Haydn."
+In 1814 E. T. A. Hoffmann wrote that Haydn, Mozart, and Beethoven "developed a new art."
+Anthony Tommasini describes Haydn's skill in word painting, as heard in The Creation: "It opens with an orchestral prelude, 'The Representation of Chaos,' an episode that evokes the earth without form and void.
+Haydn's music is hauntingly elusive and harmonically wayward, with melodic fragments and eerie instrumental effects.
+During the first halting, tentative choral episode, when the choir relates God's words, 'Let there be light,' at that climactic moment—the word 'light'—the music bursts into a shimmering C-major chord, music so glorious and so bright you almost feel the need to squint."